 Whenever you’re trying to research whether something is effective or not, it’s critical to define what you want it to be effective at.
 For this project, conversions were what I was most interested in.
 Rotating banners may or may not do a good job of getting exposure to more products, but do they result in more or fewer conversions?
 In the end, as a website owner, that’s what I care most about.

-So when researching the various opinions, philosophies, and studies regarding the use of carousels that is out there, I was most drawn to those that were able to back up their opinions & conclusions with real test data that would show either a decrease or increase in conversions on their site.
-There is other data out there that is useful and interesting, like interaction rates, usability issues that were uncovered, and certainly expert opinions.
+So when researching the various opinions, philosophies, and studies regarding the use of carousels that are out there, I was most drawn to those that were able to back up their opinions & conclusions with real test data that would show either a decrease or increase in conversions on their site.
+There is other data available that is useful and interesting, like interaction rates, usability issues that were uncovered, and certainly expert opinions.
 All of those are quite valuable, but my biggest interest was real data on how a slider affected the bottom-line conversions.

 Usability Testing & Usability Experts